-The Company recognizes interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations.
-The Company accrued and recognized interest expense related to uncertain tax positions of \$0.4 million for the year ended December 31, 2023, and there was none for the year ended December 31, 2022.
-There are no penalties related to the uncertain tax positions for the years ended December 31, 2023 and 2022.
+The Company recognizes interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations and comprehensive income.
+The Company accrued and recognized interest expense related to uncertain tax positions of \$0.5 million and \$0.4 million for the years ended December 31, 2024 and 2023.
+There are no penalties related to the uncertain tax positions for the years ended December 31, 2024 and 2023.